-The highlight of the city is indeed the beautiful view of the Titicaca lake, for those who loves taking photos, choose a spot and enjoy your time, as the Titicaca gives you beautiful shots all day long.
+The highlight of the city is indeed the beautiful view of Titicaca lake, for those who love taking photos, choose a spot and enjoy their time, as the Titicaca gives you beautiful shots all day long.

 Unfortunately swimming in the lake is no recommend if not prohibited.
 It is tempting indeed, especially looking at the lake from a distance, but you won’t see a soul swimming there.
 Plus, if you took your time to get close enough, you will notice that sadly, it is not the cleanest lake in the world.